WICG/import-maps/README.md

 import("lodash").then(_ => ...);
 ```

 Note that the right-hand side of the mapping (known as the "address") must start with `/`, `../`, or `./`, or be parseable as an absolute URL, to identify a URL.
-(Other cases are explained [later](#for-built-in-modules-in-module-import-map-supporting-browsers).)
+In the case of relative-URL-like addresses, they are resolved relative to the import map's base URL, i.e. the base URL of the page for inline import maps, and the URL of the import map resource for external import maps.

 #### "Packages" via trailing slashes